-In this article, we will look into how much Vitamin C content you should look for in your creams and serums, and how often you should use Vitamin C, when it may be too strong, when to apply Vitamin C, and where to find good Vitamin C formulas.
+In this article, we will look into how much Vitamin C content you should look for in your creams and serums, how often you should use Vitamin C, when it may be too strong, when to apply Vitamin C, and where to find good Vitamin C formulas.

 According to studies, the benefits of Vitamin C serums tend to continue increasing along with increased strengths, but only up to about 20% concentrations.

 After 20% Vitamin C content, you may run into more irritation from the high concentrations without seeing much benefit in return.

 The most common strengths we see in products are between 5%-20%, so if you are looking for a good place to start aim for 10%-15% and see how it works for your skin.